taiki-e/upload-rust-binary-action/README.md

           # (required) Comma-separated list of binary names (non-extension portion of filename) to build and upload.
           # Note that glob pattern is not supported yet.
           bin: ...
+          # (optional) Target triple, default is host triple.
+          # This is optional but it is recommended that this always be set to
+          # clarify which target you are building for if macOS is included in
+          # the matrix because GitHub Actions changed the default architecture
+          # of macos-latest since macos-14.
+          target: ${{ matrix.target }}
           # (optional) On which platform to distribute the `.tar.gz` file.
           # [default value: unix]
           # [possible values: all, unix, windows, none]